 For centuries, this relationship was like a well-matched boxing bout.
 Two opponents – the tiger on one side and us on the other, for example – stalked and hunted one another that, if not fair, wasn’t one-sided.
 Since the industrial revolution, this conflict has grown more and more to resemble a fight between a schoolyard bully and his skinny victim.
 Our tools of hunting and war have driven many top predators to extinction, and the survivors into a few remaining pockets of deep wilderness.

 We don’t view vermin and pests as the threats that predators are, but humans hunt and kill them with the same efficiency.
 Eliminating rodents, insects, and similar creatures is an 11-billion-dollar industry in the US alone.
 Even before the process became industrialized, individual people have made a living trapping rats since we started living in cities.
 Since these vermin are often disease vectors, trapping and killing them is likely a necessary cost of what some might consider the advantages of urbanizing humanity.

 Bacteria is another form of fauna humans have viewed as a threat since we discovered them in the 19th century.
 We have acted to counter this threat with antibiotics, antiseptics, and vaccines.
 This campaign has improved our lifespans and quality of life.
 Still, it has also forced bacteria to reorganize and evolve, creating super-resistant bacteria that are immune to many of our antibiotics.
 Cases like this are essential studies in our Audit of the Universe since unintended consequences play a significant role in our effect on the Universe.

 This blog post is an excerpt from chapter 6.2 of Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Endangered Species of Animals have Humans Focused on Fauna
+Please use the Social Network links just below to share this information from The Explanation, Endangered Species of Animals have Humans Focused on Fauna